Frequently asked questions

 Do we have consent to share information in this way?

-When a patient enrols with your practice they indicate on the enrolment form that they have read and understood the Use of Health Information Statement.
-The Health Information Statement lets patients know that their health information will be shared with others involved in their healthcare.
-It also advises patients they do not have to share their health information, however, withholding it may affect the quality of care received.
-The purpose for this facility is entirely in keeping with this consent since the information is only available to clinicians directly involved in providing care to an individual patient.
-A privacy impact assessment has been completed to:
+When a patient enrols with their GP clinic through a Primary Health Organisation (PHO), they indicate on the enrolment form that they have read and understood the Use of Health Information Statement.
+This statement informs patients that their health information may be shared with other clinicians involved in their care.
+It also explains that patients can choose not to share their information, although withholding it may affect the quality of care they receive.

-• Identify the mechanisms used to mitigate any undesirable impacts identified
+Identify mechanisms to mitigate any undesirable impacts

 Can I stop certain people or clinics from seeing information about my patients?